 After all, nowadays, not being user-friendly is unacceptable.
 Moreover, without market and competitor research, the company would risk launching a product nobody wants.

 Advantages Of Practicing Cross-Team Communication

-A cross-functional team that frequently communicates has many other concrete advantages: elevated team productivity, fast delivery of the solutions, increased employee engagement and team spirit, improved communication skills of the team members, better management skills, and better problem-solving.
+A cross-functional team that frequently communicates has many other concrete advantages: elevated team productivity, fast delivery of solutions, increased employee engagement and team spirit, improved communication skills of the team members, better management skills, and better problem-solving.
 Let’s look at each point in more detail.